jakedcook/jakedcook/README.md

 ## About Me

-- Pursing Bachelor of Science in Data Science from Indiana University.
+- Pursuing a Bachelor of Science in Data Science from Indiana University - Indianapolis.
 May 2025 Graduation
 - Graduated Most Improved in class from SMU Data Science Bootcamp - 2020
-- Strong Mathmatics background
+- Strong Mathematics background
 - Proficient in Python, SQL, R
-- Versed in Microsoft Office
+- Versed in Excel

 <!--
 **jakedcook/jakedcook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.